Smectite: Formation process

 Typical volcanic eruption plume whose ashes' weathering after contact with seawater is the main source of smectite.
 Leaching of most of amorphous silica leads to partial dissolution of obsidian, the main constituent of volcanic glass.

 Smectites are formed from the weathering of basalt, gabbro, and silica-rich volcanic glass (e.g., pumice, obsidian, rhyolite, dacite).
 Many smectites are formed in volcanic hydrothermal system (such as geyser system) where hot water percolating through the porous matrix or the cracks of the volcanic ash deposit (pumice, pozzolan) dissolves most of amorphous silica (up to 50 wt.% of SiO_{2} can be dissolved), leaving smectite in place.
 This mechanism is responsible for the formation of the bentonite deposit (Serrata de Nijar) of Cabo de Gata in the south-east region of Almeria in Andalusia (Spain).
 Wyoming MX-80 bentonite was formed in a similar way during the Cretaceous Period when volcanic ashes were falling in an inner sea on the American continent.
 The highly porous (with a large and easily accessible specific surface) and very reactive volcanic ashes rapidly reacted with seawater.
 Because of silica hydrolysis, most of silica was dissolved in seawater and removed from the ashes giving rise to the formation of smectites.
 Smectites found in many marine clay deposits are often formed in this way as it is the case for the Ypresian Clays found in Belgium and very rich in smectites.

 Industrial applications

 Smectites are commonly used in very diverse industrial applications.
 In civil engineering works, it is routinely used as a thick bentonite slurry when excavating deep and narrow trenches in the ground to support the lateral walls and to avoid their collapse.
 It is also used as mud for drilling fluids.
 Smectites, more commonly called bentonite, are candidate as buffer and backfill materials to fill the space around high-level radioactive waste in deep geological repositories.
-Smectites also serve as additive in paints or as thickening agent for various preparations.
+Smectites also serve as a base for certain fabric softeners, an additive in paints, or as a thickening agent for various preparations.